Count Christian of Rosenborg

+He was a War Captain in the Royal Danish Navy in Sorgenfri Palace, Sorgenfri.

 Family

 He was born at Sorgenfri Palace, Sorgenfri, as the younger son of Hereditary Prince Knud by his wife and first cousin, Princess Caroline-Mathilde of Denmark.

 Loss of place in succession

 From the death of his grandfather in 1947, Christian stood only behind his father and elder brother Prince Ingolf in the order of hereditary succession to the throne, with only future children of Ingolf possibly taking a place ahead of him.
-His father Prince Knud was then the heir presumptive, due to succeed Christian's uncle King Frederick IX, who had three daughters but no sons.
+His father Prince Knud was then the heir presumptive, due to succeed Christian's uncle King Frederik IX, who had three daughters but no sons.

 In 1953, the Constitution of Denmark was amended to allow cognatic primogeniture.
 The new law made thirteen-year-old Princess Margrethe the new heir presumptive, placing her and her two sisters before Prince Knud and his family in the succession.
 Christian was thus relegated to sixth in the line of succession to the Danish throne, but more importantly, he then ranked behind Margrethe and others who were likely to have dynastic children of their own (as has, in fact, happened).
-The princess became Queen Margrethe II in 1972 and is still reigning.
+The princess became Queen Margrethe II in 1972 and reigned until her abdication in 2024.
 Christian's place in the line of succession, if he had been still eligible, would have been no higher than thirteenth in 2013.